Admission to Graduate Program

 - In addition, international applicants need to fulfill the University’s English language requirements.

 For domestic students, the fee is $65.
 For international students, the fee is $85.
-For certificate seeking and non-degree seeking, the fee is $30.
-Unfortunately this fee cannot be waived.
+For certificate-seeking and non-degree seeking, the fee is $30.
+We do not offer application fee waivers.

 All applications should be submitted online.
 In general, graduate students are admitted in the fall semester.
 Our program and course sequences are designed with that in mind.
 The Graduate Committee of the Department of Mathematics evaluates the candidates and makes recommendations to the Graduate School regarding admission.
 The number of students admitted into the program changes from year to year and admissions are made on a competitive basis.
 We consider candidates only after all application materials have been received.